theirc/airbel/src/_projects/compas-combined-protocol-for-acute-malnutrition-study.md

   latitude:
   longitude:
 description: >-
-  The current malnutrition treatment is inaccessible for 4 out of 5 children who suffer from acute malnutrition globally.
-A new combined approach is simpler, less expensive, and offers more comprehensive treatment, reaching more children at scale.
+  The current malnutrition treatment is inaccessible for 4 out of 5 acutely malnourished children globally.
+A new combined approach is simpler, less expensive, & offers more comprehensive treatment, with the potential to reach more children at scale.
 hero_image: /uploads/compas-hero.jpeg
 featured_image: /uploads/compas-featured-img.jpeg
 featured_video_url: